Home Our Hope

 4

-Twice Ezekiel sees God traveling around in this "chariot."
+Twice, Ezekiel sees God traveling around in this "chariot."
 The first time is when Ezekiel is called to be a prophet; the second is when the spirit of God is about to leave Solomon's temple due to the sins of Judah.
-Unlike his description of the temple in the section above, Ezekiel doesn't provide any dimensions or even rough scale for anything about this chariot.
+Unlike his description of the temple in the section above, Ezekiel doesn't provide any dimensions or even a rough scale for anything about this chariot.

 Many illustrators have tried to force Ezekiel's description to fit their preconceived notions.
 Some have tried to make it into things like a UFO, a medieval chariot, or others.
-The wheels ("a wheel within a wheel") especially have resulted in many ideas.
-There is even a movie where the wheel is a space ship.
+The wheels ("a wheel within a wheel") have especially resulted in many ideas.
+There is even a movie where the wheel is a spaceship.

-This picture is the truest to the text that I could find but it isn’t without flaws.
+This picture is the truest to the text that I could find, but it isn't without flaws.
 It isn't possible to see that the 4 angels each have 4 faces, man, lion, bull, and eagle.
 Also, the size is probably wrong.
 The angel's wings are said to touch when the angels spread them.

 5